luxonis/depthai-hardware/docs/source/pages/guides/raspberrypi.rst

 - You have the **Pro** version of the OAK camera that has IR laser dot projector and IR illumination LED, which additionally draw up to 0.25A.

 We still **recommend externally powering your OAK camera** either via **barrel jack** (on older devices), or with a :ref:`Y-adapter`.
-The reason is that there OAK have current spikes (especially when using Video Encoder and running AI inference), which can lead to brownout.
+The reason is that

+OAK have current spikes (especially when using Video Encoder and running AI inference), which can lead to brownout.
 SSH into the RPi
 ****************